ly4k/CurveBall/README.md

 Generate a new x509 certificate based on this key.
 This will be our own spoofed CA.

     openssl req -new -x509 -key spoofed_ca.key -out spoofed_ca.crt
 Generate a new key.
 This key be of any type you want.
-It will be used to create a code signing certificate, which we will sign with our own CA.
+It will be used to create a SSL certificate, which we will sign with our own CA.

     openssl ecparam -name secp384r1 -genkey -noout -out cert.key Next up, create a new  certificate signing request (CSR).
 This request will oftenly be sent to trusted CA's, but since we have a spoofed one, we can sign it ourselves.